Toadal-OverREACTorz/event-server/README.md

 - As a user, I want to see all the events.
 - As a user, I want to see the events I’ve created.
 - As a user, I want to edit my events.
+- As a user, I want to delete my events.
 - As a user, I want to like/heart other events.
 - As a user, I want to RSVP to events.
 - As a user, I want to see the number of people ‘Going’ to the event.